 Hurricane Season: What Trans People Need to Know

-As the 2019 hurricane season begins in earnest, transgender people and their families may have a lot of questions about how they can properly prepare and what their rights are while evacuating or staying at shelters.
+As Hurricane Laura stikes the US, transgender people and their families may have a lot of questions about how they can properly prepare and what their rights are while evacuating or staying at shelters.

 We want transgender people and their families to stay safe—both from storms and from any unique problems transgender people may face during an evacuation.